ipdev99/mHideGP/README.md

 - Requires Android Image Kitchen (AIK)
 Requires the mHideGP script.
+- Not required but, using a certified.list file, will make the output files cleaner.

+**concat_mHideGP**
+_Merge multiple prop files into a mHide-printslist file._

+- Standalone script to merge multiple mHideGP prop file.
+_Useful when using mHideGP to collect props files._

+**get\_cert_list**
+_Download and convert google's public certified device list into a usable file._

+- Downloads (curl) the public certified list html file and formats it into a new file _certified.list_.
+Formatted with tab spacing for the four columns.
+_Retail Branding, Marketing Name,  Device,  Model_
 - Add..

 **mHideGP**
 _The workhorse script_

 - Combined script that runs on MacOS, Linux and Android.
-- Add..

-**concat_mHideGP**
-_Merge multiple prop files into a mHide-printslist file._

-- Slightly updated standalone.
-Useful when using mHideGP alone to collect props files.
+- This script will create a file with the device properties that are useful to use with MagiskHidePropsConfig.
+When run on an Android device, it will also save the results from a full _getprop_.
 - Add..

 ### To Do
 - Write this README file.